Global Existence and Vanishing Dispersion Limit of Strong/Classical Solutions to the One-dimensional Compressible

 \end{Corollary}

-Then by the standard continuation argument, one can extend the local solution of the Cauchy problem (\ref{1.5})-(\ref{1.6}) step by step to a global one.
-Based on this, we now establish the uniform-in-time positive lower and upper bound of the specific volume $v(t,x)$ via a large-time stability analysis. \begin{Lemma} [Uniform-in-time lower and upper bounds of $v(t,x)$ ]Under the assumption of Proposition 2.2, there exists a positive constant $C_{0}$ depending only on $\nu,\varepsilon, \gamma, \underline{V}, \overline{V}, \|v_0-1\|_2$, and $\|u_0\|_1$, such that
+Then by the standard continuation argument, one can extend the local solution of the Cauchy problem (\ref{1.5})-(\ref{1.6}) step by step to be a global one.
+Furthermore, by employing a large-time stability analysis, we can obtain the uniform-in-time positive lower and upper bound of the specific volume $v(t,x)$ in the following lemma. \begin{Lemma} Let the conditions of Proposition 2.2 hold, then there exists a positive constant $C_{0}$ which depends only on $\nu,\varepsilon, \gamma, \underline{V}, \overline{V}, \|v_0-1\|_2$, and $\|u_0\|_1$, such that

 \end{Lemma} {\bf Proof.}~~ Since the proof is similar to that of Lemma 4.3 in \cite{Chen-Li-2021}, we only give the sketch here.
-To prove $(\ref{2.45})$, we only need to show that
+To prove $(\ref{2.45})$, one only needs to show that